Integrating data science ethics into an undergraduate major: A case study: Ethical considerations in statistics and data science

 Ethical considerations in statistics have been taught for decades, going back to the classic treatment of misleading data visualization techniques in \citet{huff1954lie}.
 However, there are additional nuances to ethical concerns in data science.
 In defining ``data ethics,'' \citet{floridi2016what} propose that:

-\begin{quote} ethical challenges posed by data science can be mapped within the conceptual space delineated by three axes of research: the ethics of data, the ethics of algorithms and the ethics of practices. \end{quote}
+\begin{quote} data ethics can be defined as the branch of ethics that studies and evaluates moral problems related to data (including generation, recording, curation, processing, dissemination, sharing and use), algorithms (including artificial intelligence, artificial agents, machine learning and robots) and corresponding practices (including responsible innovation, programming, hacking and professional codes), in order to formulate and support morally good solutions (e.g.~right conducts or right values).
+This means that the ethical challenges posed by data science can be mapped within the conceptual space delineated by three axes of research: the ethics of data, the ethics of algorithms and the ethics of practices. \end{quote}

 In this section, we review the literature on teaching data science ethics under the three categories outlined by \citet{floridi2016what}.
 While the distinctions made by \citet{floridi2016what} are helpful, we use the term ``data science ethics'' to encompass the full suite of subjects defined therein.
 Often, it is the interplay and dependence between two or more of these categories that provide the richest ethical dilemmas.
+Our discussions, especially in Section \ref{conclusion}, touch upon possible inter-divisional synergies in the teaching of data science ethics in a liberal arts context.
+That said, while a liberal arts setting may provide some advantages, much of what we propose should be portable to other types of institutions (see Section \ref{portable}).

 \hypertarget{practices}{